-Born in Yarmouth, Nova Scotia, where he grew up on the family farm, Harry has lived most of his life in the province of his birth.
-However, as an essayist, editor and freelance journalist, Thurston has traveled the globe, writing articles for more than thirty publications, including National Geographic, Audubon, Equinox, Harrowsmith and Canadian Geographic.
+Born in Yarmouth, N.S., where he grew up on the family farm, Harry has lived most of his life in the province of his birth.
+However, as an essayist, editor and freelance journalist, Thurston has traveled the globe, writing articles for more than 30 publications, including National Geographic, Audubon, Equinox, Harrowsmith and Canadian Geographic.

 Harry Thurston is the author of several collections of poetry and more than a dozen nonfiction books.
 A biologist and naturalist, he is among the Atlantic region’s best-known nature writers.
 He has been awarded the Gulf of Maine Council on Marine Environment Visionary Award “for increasing public awareness on environmental issues” as well as two Canadian Science Writers’ Association’s Science & Society Awards, the National Magazine Award for Science & Technology, the Foundation for the Advancement of Canadian Letters Author's Award and the Dorothy Shoemaker Award for Poetry.

-He has been Writer-in-Residence at Saint Mary’s University, Mount Allison University, Acadia University, the Pictou-Antigonish Library System, and the Haig Brown House in Campbell River, B.C.
+He has been Writer-in-Residence at Dalhousie University, Saint Mary’s University, Mount Allison University, Acadia University, the Pictou-Antigonish Library System, and the Haig Brown House in Campbell River, B.C.
 He has been Lecturer in Science and Environmental Reporting and Magazine Writing at University of King’s College School of Journalism; in Poetry at St. Mary’s University and in Creative Non-Fiction at the Maritime Writers’ Workshop.
-In the fall semester of 2012, he will be serving as Writer-in-Residence at Dalhousie University and was the 2014/15 Chair of the Writers’ Union of Canada.
+He was the 2014/15 Chair of the Writers’ Union of Canada.

 Harry and his wife Catherine live in Tidnish, Cumberland County, Nova Scotia.